Newmarket honours Truth and Reconciliation Day on September 30

 September 30 is also Orange Shirt Day, an Indigenous-led grassroots commemorative day that honours the children who survived Residential Schools and remembers those who did not.
 This day relates to the experience of Phyllis Webstad, a Northern Secwpemc (Shuswap) from the Stswecem'c Xgat'tem First Nation, on her first day of school, where she arrived dressed in a new orange shirt, which was taken from her.
 It is now a symbol of the stripping away of culture, freedom and self-esteem experienced by Indigenous children over generations.
 Please remember to wear orange on September 30 to raise awareness of the very tragic legacy of residential schools, to honour the thousands of children whose lives were lost, and those who survived but continue to experience the trauma to this day.

 The Town of Newmarket remains strongly committed to our journey of Truth and Reconciliation.
-Last year, Newmarket installed a permanent land acknowledgement plaque at the Municipal Offices to demonstrate appreciation to all Indigenous people for sharing the Newmarket lands with the community.
+In 2020, Newmarket installed a permanent land acknowledgement plaque at the Municipal Offices to demonstrate appreciation to all Indigenous people for sharing the Newmarket lands with the community.
 The land acknowledgement plaque serves as a permanent reminder that Newmarket sits on the traditional territories of the Wendat, Haudeno-saunee and the Anishinaabe peoples and treaty land of the Williams Treaties First Nations and other Indigenous people.

 Leading up to the National Day for Truth and Reconciliation, the Town hosted an internal orange hat fundraiser that raised over $2000.
 All proceeds will be donated to Dnaagdawenmag Binnoojiiyag, Child and Family Services, an organization that was selected in collaboration with the Chippewas of Georgina Island, our closest Indigenous neighbours and friends.
 Those interested in supporting this organization can visit www.binnoojiiyag.ca.